jstoks/ErionDeluxe/README.md

 ### Checklist

-- [ ] Code Foundation ~ 50%
+- [ ] Code Foundation ~ 20%
-- [ ] Event Unification ~ 5%
+- [ ] Event Unification ~ 10%
-- [ ] Sound Effects ~ 5%
+- [ ] Sound Effects ~ 10%
 - [ ] Music ~ 0%
 - [ ] UI ~ 0%
 - [ ] Commands ~ 0%

-## Structure

-This repository is broken up into two Mudlet packages.
-It's done this way because the soundpack is over a gig and some people might not want sounds at all.

-- ErionClient
-- ErionSoundpack

-It might make sense to add the UI features to ErionClient or it might make more sense to create another package.
-At the time of writing there are no UI features.

 ## Mudlet Quirks

 Mudlet is very powerful, but a little tricky to work with.

 - Packages and files in packages are not loaded in any particular order so it's hard to have one script depend directly on another.
-- Loading scripts with `require` is possible, but if those scripts have an error Mudlet produces a generic error that makes debugging very hard.
+- Loading resource scripts with `require` is possible, but if those scripts have an error Mudlet produces a generic error that makes debugging very hard.
 - Muddler makes this extra hard because when you reload the package the memory is not cleared.

-This means that each script should be independant and communicate with other script entirely with events.
+This means that each script should be independent and communicate with other script entirely with events.
 Every script should have fairly strict layout that includes:

 - namespace at the top
 - Define functions and Classes globaly or locally
-- Define a handler for boot, `erion.events.client.boot`
+- Define a handler for boot, `erion.events.client.boot or 'client.boot'`
-- Define a handler for shutdown, `erion.events.client.shutdown`
+- Define a handler for shutdown, `erion.events.client.shutdown or 'client.shutdown'`

 ### Code Notes